 In return for this up-front payment, the injured worker may give up the right to any future claims for the same injury.
-However, some state laws do not allow such a condition in workers’ compensation settlements.
-You should speak with an experienced personal injury attorney to understand which rules and regulations apply to your workers compensation claim.
+However, some state laws do not allow such a condition in workers' compensation settlements.
+Our experienced personal injury attorneys can explain which rules and regulations apply to your workers' compensation claim or work injury lawsuit.

 Rather than a lump sum payment, a workers' compensation settlement may be offered in the form of structured payments over time.
 In this case, the injured party does not give up their right to claim future benefits for the same work-related health problem.
 If unexpected medical bills crop up later, the injured worker may still be able to file a claim for them.

 Most Common Workers' Comp Benefits Covered in Settlements